About Kalimath Temple

 4. Located on the Banks of the Saraswati River

-The temple stands on the banks of the Saraswati River, surrounded by snow-clad Himalayan peaks and dense forests, offering a peaceful and spiritually uplifting atmosphere.
+The temple stands on the banks of the sacred Saraswati River, surrounded by snow-clad Himalayan peaks and dense forests, offering a peaceful and spiritually uplifting atmosphere for devotees and travellers.

 5. Worship of Three Goddesses at One Place

-Kalimath is among the rare temples where Maa Kali (strength), Maa Lakshmi (wealth), and Maa Saraswati (wisdom) are worshipped together, making it spiritually unique.
+Kalimath is among the rare temples where Maa Kali (strength), Maa Lakshmi (wealth), and Maa Saraswati (wisdom) are worshipped together, making it spiritually unique and significant in Hindu tradition.

 6. Known for Tantra Sadhana